dasampson/home_automation_net/README.md

    60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
    70: -- -- -- -- -- -- -- 77
    ```
+7. If this is an environment module make sure to update the BME280.py file with the i2c device address.

 ## Set Up the Node API